-The Wang research group focuses on discovering new chemical and physical phenomena at the very small scale and nanostructured interfaces.
-Examples of our current research include understanding and controlling the coupling of electrons, excitons, phonons, and spin with defects in reduced dimensions, establishing the molecular science of carbon, elucidating the fundamental principles that govern the assembly of nanostructures into ordered solids and functional networks, and developing novel devices and methodologies to address fundamental issues in energy, nanoelectronics, and biomedicine.
+The Wang research group focuses on Materials innovation, Chemical manipulation, Carbon nanotechnology and beyond (E=mC^2 & beyond).
+We synthetically create new materials with exciting new properties from low-dimensional carbon materials.
+New chemistries and tools are being developed in our laboratory to directly tailor nanostructures at the electronic and optical levels.
+In so doing, we have been able to open new research directions and develop technology platforms for discovering new phenomena and properties at both the very small length scale and nanostructured interfaces that may allow extending nano to the very large length scale.
+Examples of our current research include creating molecularly tunable fluorescent quantum defects to understand and control the coupling of electrons, excitons, phonons, and spin with defects in reduced dimensions, establishing the molecular science of carbon, elucidating the fundamental principles that govern the assembly and collective properties of nanostructured solids and networks, and developing novel devices, instrumentation and methodologies to tackle some of the most fundamental problems in energy, nanofabrication, quantum science, electronics, and biomedicine.

 Atom-thick materials such as SWCNTs and graphene are prone to chemical attack because all of the constituent atoms are exposed.
-To overcome this materials limitation, my research group has synthesized a novel structure that is equivalent to a SWCNT hermetically sealed by a chemically tailored outer wall, created from double-walled carbon nanotubes through outer wall-selective covalent chemistry.
+To overcome this materials limitation, my research group has synthesized a tube-in-a-tube (Tube^2) semiconductor that is equivalent to a SWCNT hermetically sealedby a chemically tailored outer wall, created from double-walled carbon nanotubes through outer wall-selective covalent chemistry.
 This concept allows us to address a series of fundamental questions central to nanomaterials chemistry.
 For example, how are the electronic properties of a semiconducting nanostructure affected by its chemical environment?
 What if the environmental effects could be controlled or completely eliminated by protecting the inner-tube with the outer wall?
 Will electrical transport in such a “double wall” structure become immune to chemical perturbations by oxygen and water?
 Will it fluoresce brightly?

 3. Nanoelectrode Networks for Energy Storage and Harvesting.